GitTrolls/medusa/docs/content/advanced/backend/price-selection-strategy/override.md

       return this
     }

-    return new MyStrategy({
+    return new MyPriceListStrategy({
-      customerService: this.customerService,
+      customerService: this.customerService
     })
   }
-  // ...
+  //...
 }
 ```